 ALWAYS ASK FOR THE BUSINESS

-I remember one particular occasion years ago when I was running early for an appointment I was sitting in the foyer outside my client’s office.
+I remember one particular occasion years ago when I was running early for an appointment and I was sitting in the foyer outside my client’s office.

-The door swung open and my client walked out behind with a well-dressed young man in his early twenties.
+The door swung open and my client walked out behind a well-dressed young man in his early twenties.